Home > Tours > Middle East Tours > Egypt Tours > Family Egyptian Sphinx, Pyramids & Nile River

 Itinerary

-For those arriving on time our Leader plans to meet you in the hotel reception at 6pm for the welcome meeting and for those that wish, there is the chance to go out for dinner.
-There are no other activities planned today, so you are free to arrive in Cairo at any time.
-If you would like an airport transfer today, you'll need to arrive into Cairo International airport (airport code CAI), which is 50km, around our hour from our hotel located close to the pyramids in Giza.
-Should you miss the welcome meeting, your Leader will inform you of any essential information as soon as you catch up.
+For those arriving on time, our tour leader plans to meet you in the hotel reception at 6pm for a welcome meeting and for those that wish, there is the chance to go out for dinner.
+There are no other activities planned today, so you're free to arrive in Cairo at any time.
+If you'd like an airport transfer today, you'll need to arrive into Cairo International Airport (CAI), which is around a 40-minute drive from our centrally located hotel.
+Should you miss the welcome meeting, our tour leader will inform you of any essential information as soon as you catch up.

-If your flight arrives earlier in the day, perhaps you might choose to catch your first glimpse of the mighty Nile River, visit the capital's medieval market at Khan el Khalili, we can arrange a half day Islamic Cairo tour.
-Alternatively our hotel has a vast swimming pool so you may just like to relax after your flight.
-Stay: Pyramid Park Hotel (Comfortable)
+If your flight arrives earlier in the day, you might like to catch your first glimpse of the mighty Nile River, visit the capital's medieval market at Khan el Khalili or we can arrange a half-day Islamic Cairo tour, all within easy reach of our base in Cairo.
+Alternatively, our hotel has a swimming pool so you may just like to relax after your flight.
+Stay: Pyramid Park Hotel (or similar) (Comfortable)

-In the afternoon, we move on to the Egyptian Museum, which amongst its 100,000 artefacts contains the extraordinary treasures of Tutankhamun, complete with his Golden Mask.
-The scale of the exhibit is truly incredible and it is mind boggling to comprehend they were all discovered in his tomb at the Valley of the Kings.
-There are also two fascinating Mummies Rooms to explore at the museum (extra charge payable).
-Please note the magnificent new Grand Egyptian museum located in Giza close to the Pyramids, is due to fully open in mid 2024.
-Whilst the exact opening date has not been confirmed, when it does open we will switch this afternoons visit to the new museum.
+In the afternoon, we'll move on to the Egyptian Museum, which (amongst its 100,000 artefacts) houses the extraordinary treasures of Tutankhamun, complete with his Golden Mask.
+The scale of the exhibit is incredible and it's mind-boggling to comprehend they were all discovered in his tomb at the Valley of the Kings.
+There are also two fascinating Mummies Rooms to explore at the museum (at an extra charge).

-Early evening we drive to the station to catch the overnight sleeper train to Aswan.
-Whilst the service is designated as first class, the standard is not comparable with European first class train travel, it is an adventure none the less.
+Later this afternoon, we'll transfer to the station to catch the overnight sleeper train to Aswan.
 The individual compartments contain a bench seat which converts into bunk beds.
 The carriage steward sets this up and provides bed linen, blankets and pillows.
-Each cabin is lockable and has a night light and cupboard that houses a small sink, shelf, mirror, towel and power socket plus there is a removable table top that folds into the wall.
-Dinner and breakfast are provided by the carriage steward who delivers the meals directly to you.
-Two western style toilets are located at the end of each carriage and there are is a communal lounge carriage with a bar serving soft drinks.
-Some cabins have inter connecting doors so families have access to each other.
-Stay: Overnight Train: Cairo to Aswan (Comfortable) (B/D)
+Each cabin is lockable and has a night light and cupboard with a small sink, shelf, mirror, towel and power socket, plus there is a tabletop that folds into the wall.
+Dinner and breakfast are delivered directly to you by the carriage steward.
+Two Western-style toilets are located at the end of each carriage and there is a communal lounge carriage with a bar serving soft drinks.
+Some cabins have interconnecting doors so families have access to each other.
+Stay: Overnight Train: Cairo to Aswan (or similar) (Comfortable) (B/D)

-This morning there is the option to drive through the desert to the fabulous rock-hewn temple of Abu Simbel, a major highlight for many who visit Aswan.
-Cut into the rock face, this enormous structure was raised 61m to save it from being flooded by the artificial lake that was created by the building of the Aswan High Dam.
-The 20m high statues represent Ramses II, known as the Great Builder and one of the most powerful Pharaohs of the New Kingdom.
-For those choosing this option we will need to leave early (around 4.30), returning to Aswan around 13.30.
+This morning, there is the option to drive through the desert to the fabulous rock-hewn temple of Abu Simbel, a major highlight for many who visit Aswan.
+Cut into the rock face, this enormous structure was raised 61 metres/200 feet to save it from being flooded by the artificial lake that was created by the building of the Aswan High Dam.
+The 20-metre/65-foot high statues represent Ramses II, known as the Great Builder and one of the most powerful Pharaohs of the New Kingdom.
+For those choosing this option, we'll need to leave very early, around 4.30am, returning to Aswan around 13.30pm.

-On returning to Aswan, we board our feluccas straight from the hotel and set sail downstream for three hours, travelling through the timeless landscape of the Nile Valley, in the time honoured fashion of the ancient Egyptians themselves.
-As we sail we see the intensive cultivation of the Nile Valley and at intermittent points there are small villages that depend upon the river for their livelihood.
+On returning to Aswan, we'll board our feluccas straight from the hotel and set sail downstream, travelling through the timeless landscape of the Nile Valley, in the time-honoured fashion of the ancient Egyptians themselves.
+As we sail, we'll see the intensive cultivation of the Nile Valley and at intermittent points, there are small villages that depend upon the river for their livelihood.

-Tonight we will stay at a traditional Numbian homestay, with a sandy courtyard in the middle where the family gathers for meals, and bedrooms to the side.
-We will use a mixture of rooms, where possible with families being accommodated in their rooms although smaller houses have communal rooms.
+Tonight, we'll stay at a traditional Nubian homestay, with a sandy courtyard in the middle where the family gathers for meals, and bedrooms to the side.
+We'll use a mixture of rooms, where possible with families being accommodated in their rooms although smaller houses have communal rooms.
 If you wish to, you can lend a hand in the kitchen to help cook dinner, or maybe kick around a football in the courtyard with the kids.
 There are few better ways to understand a country and its people than with a local homestay, and you'll have the chance tonight to experience local living.
-Stay: Nubian Home Stay (Simple) (B/D)
+Stay: Nubian Home Stay (or similar) (Simple) (B/D)

-This morning we continue our journey slowly down river on our traditional lateen rigged felucca boat, following the fertile green ribbon of the Nile Valley, as it winds through parched desert lands.
+This morning, we'll continue our journey slowly down the river on our traditional lateen-rigged felucca boat, following the fertile green ribbon of the Nile Valley, as it winds through parched desert lands.
 There is ample time to sit back and enjoy the easy pace watching rural life in front of you.
-At night we tie up to the riverbank at night and listening to Nubian songs and drums around the campfire.
+At night, we tie up to the riverbank and listen to Nubian songs and drums around the campfire.

-Sleeping arrangements are on deck, please note sleeping bags are not provided, you can either bring your own or hire locally for £10 per sleeping bag.
-During the summer months a sleeping bag may not be needed, consider bringing a sleeping bag liner.
-There is a basic shared bathroom on board.
-Stay: Aboard Felucca (Simple) (B/L/D)
+Sleeping arrangements are on deck, please note sleeping bags are not provided, you can either bring your own or hire locally via our local agent.
+During the summer months, a sleeping bag may not be needed but you might consider bringing a sleeping bag liner.
+Stay: Aboard Felucca (or similar) (Simple) (B/L/D)

-We disembark our felucca after breakfast and transfer by road to the magnificent ruins of the Ptolemaic temple at Kom Ombo.
-The temple is unique in that it is dedicated to not one, but two gods: Horus, the falcon headed god and Sobek the crocodile god, a useful deity to have on your side given that this stretch of the river was inundated with crocodiles until the early years of the last century!
-We can use the facilities here before driving on to Luxor, site of the ancient city of Thebes.
-The drive is approximately 4 hours and we should arrive around mid-afternoon in time to enjoy our hotel pool for a few hours before dinner.
-Stay: Pyramisa Isis Luxor (Comfortable) (B)
+We'll disembark our felucca after breakfast today and transfer by road to the magnificent ruins of the Ptolemaic temple at Kom Ombo.
+The temple is unique in that it's dedicated to not one, but two gods: Horus, the falcon-headed god and Sobek the crocodile god, a useful deity to have on your side given that this stretch of the river was inundated with crocodiles until the early years of the last century!
+We can use the facilities here before driving on to Luxor, the site of the ancient city of Thebes.
+The drive is approximately four hours and we should arrive around mid-afternoon in time to enjoy our hotel pool for a few hours before dinner.
+Stay: Aracan Eatabe Luxor Hotel (or similar) (Comfortable) (B)

 Our next stop is the Temple of Hatshepsut.
 Pharaoh Hatshepsut is believed to be the most successful reigning female power of Egypt, no mean feat during Ancient Egyptian times, and was buried alongside her male counterparts in the Valley of the Kings.
 Historians throughout modern history offer contrasting information about her reign but walking into the shadow of Hatshepsut's immense temple, which is built into the limestone rock face on Luxor's West Bank, is a key symbol of her achievements.
 The structure is unexpectedly modern by design and was once linked directly with Karnak Temple on the East Bank.